Tony Blair: Rupert Murdoch

 Blair was reported by The Guardian in 2006 to have been supported politically by Rupert Murdoch, the founder of the News Corporation organisation.
-In 2011, Blair became godfather to one of Rupert Murdoch's children with Wendi Deng, but he and Murdoch later ended their friendship, in 2014, after Murdoch suspected him of having an affair with Deng while they were still married, according to The Economist magazine.
+In 2011, Blair became godfather to one of Rupert Murdoch's children with his third wife Wendi Deng, but he and Murdoch later ended their friendship, in 2014, after Murdoch suspected Blair of having an affair with Deng while they were still married, according to The Economist magazine.

 Contacts with UK media proprietors

 A Cabinet Office freedom of information response, released the day after Blair handed over power to Gordon Brown, documents Blair having various official phone calls and meetings with Rupert Murdoch of News Corporation and Richard Desmond of Northern and Shell Media.

 The response includes contacts "clearly of an official nature" in the specified period, but excludes contacts "not clearly of an official nature."
 No details were given of the subjects discussed.
-In the period between September 2002 and April 2005, Blair and Murdoch are documented speaking six times; three times in the nine days before the Iraq War, including the eve of the 20 March US and UK invasion, and on 29 January, 25 April, and 3 October 2004.
+In the period between September 2002 and April 2005, Blair and Murdoch are documented speaking six times; three times in the nine days before the Iraq War, including the eve of the 20 March US and UK invasion, and on 29 January 25 April, and 3 October 2004.
 Between January 2003 and February 2004, Blair had three meetings with Richard Desmond; on 29 January and 3 September 2003, and 23 February 2004.

 The information was disclosed after a 3 1/2-year battle by the Liberal Democrats' Lord Avebury.
 Lord Avebury's initial October 2003 information request was dismissed by then leader of the Lords, Baroness Amos.
 A following complaint was rejected, with Downing Street claiming the information compromised "free and frank discussions", while Cabinet Office claimed releasing the timing of the PM's contacts with individuals is "undesirable", as it might lead to the content of the discussions being disclosed.
 While awaiting a following appeal from Lord Avebury, the cabinet office announced that it would release the information.
 Lord Avebury said: "The public can now scrutinise the timing of his (Murdoch's) contacts with the former prime minister, to see whether they can be linked to events in the outside world."

 Blair appeared before the Leveson Inquiry on Monday 28 May 2012.
-During his appearance, a protester, later named as David Lawley-Wakelin, got into the court-room and claimed he was guilty of war crimes before being dragged out.
+During his appearance, a protester, later named as David Lawley-Wakelin, got into the courtroom and claimed Blair was guilty of war crimes before being dragged out.